Creator-SN/Fabulous/README.md

 For the first time to start up, there is a user guide page.
 And don't worry, just follow the guide page step by step, it's easy and quick to finish the set up.
 Just click the `Start` button to move on.

 In this step, you're going to add a new data source.
 And you need to choose folder to create the new data source folder.
 > A data source is a physical folder to store all the files, and the database would be store in the `data_structure.json` file.
-Of course, you don't need to be concerned about what's in the folder, and I don't suggest you change the files in the folder, just ignore it, everything is work fine by **IKFB**😊.
+Of course, you don't need to be concerned about what's in the folder, and I don't suggest you change the files in the folder, just ignore it, everything is work fine by **Fabulous**😊.

 Or, if you already have a data source folder and you want to link to it, you can click the `Exists Data Source` button to switch the mode.